ringcentral/engage-voice-api-docs/docs/index.md

 no_breadcrumb: true
-# RingCentral Engage Voice Developer Guide
+# RingCentral RingCX Developer Guide

 <div class="jumbotron pt-1">
   <h3 class="display-5">Let's Get Started!</h3>
-  <p class="lead">New to the Engage Voice Platform?
-Let us help you build your first Engage Voice application in minutes using one of our Quick Start Guides.</p>
+  <p class="lead">New to the RingCX Platform?
+Let us help you build your first RingCX application in minutes using one of our Quick Start Guides.</p>
   <hr class="my-4">
   <p>The following Quick Start Guides have been created to assist developers in getting started in each of our major APIs:</p>
   <ul>